kunansy/ReadingTracker/README.md

 ![Reading](docs/reading.png)

 ## Completed
-Here there are teh materials that have been read.
+Here there are the materials that have been read.
 ![Completed](docs/completed.png)

 ## Repeat